 - N. K. Jemisin's Inheritance Trilogy: Implied with Yeine's mother, who famously crossed her legs in an attempt not to give birth and who later had to be prevented from killing her.
 It's revealed to be because she acquiesced to a Leonine Contract with the gods to make Yeine a vessel for the dead goddess Enefa's soul, and later had a My God, What Have I Done? moment.

 - Roulette in Wild Cards apparently had this happen to her.
 She was infected with the Wild Card virus while pregnant.
 She became an Ace with the power to produce toxin vagina secretions, making sex with her quite risky (hence the name).
-Her still developing fetus, on the other hand, well, let's just say that the reason she became an assassin for the Big Bad of her story arc was because he was a telepath who promised to remove the memories of what she gave birth to.
+Her still-developing fetus, on the other hand... well, let's just say that the reason she became an assassin for the Big Bad of her story arc was that he was a telepath who promised to remove the memories of what she gave birth to.

 - Fringe: The second episode opens with a hook-up ending in a pregnancy that is well along before the woman can get a few steps away from the motel.
 She doesn't survive, even after being brought to the hospital.

 - The X-Files, "Home": Mrs Peacock gives birth to a horrifically disfigured and deformed baby that is later buried alive by the Peacock brothers.
 Agents Mulder and Scully are both extremely uneasy during the autopsy.
 The baby's face is distorted and its legs are bent out of shape.

 Scully: Imagine all a woman's hopes and dreams for her child and then nature turns so cruel.
 What must a mother go through?